 Objective Criteria Indicators (Bold indicates existing) 3.
-Ensure that new developments avoid areas which are at risk from flooding and natural flood storage areas To avoid developments in areas being at risk from fluvial, sewer or groundwater flooding (for instance natural flood plains) while taking into account the impacts of climate change To ensure that developments, which are at risk from flooding or are likely to be at risk in future due to climate change, are sufficiently adapted To promote properly maintained sustainable urban drainage systems to reduce flood risk and run off in areas outside Source Protection Zones 1 (SPZ) Number of properties at risk from flooding Proportion of runoff from new developments which is directed into Sustainable Urban Drainage Systems (SUDs) 1 Soil , 4.
-Minimise development of land with high quality soils and minimise the degradation/loss of soils due to new developments To safeguard high quality soils, such as agricultural land grades 1, 2 and 3a) from development To limit contamination/degradation/loss of soils due to development Amount of high quality agricultural land degraded/lost to development Area/percentage of contaminated land remediated Number of development sites having a policy to safeguard soils Area of proposed new developments on greenfield sites Climatic Factors 5.
-Reduce the impacts of climate change, with a particular focus on To minimise greenhouse gas emissions (particularly CO 2) for instance through more energy efficient design and reducing the need to travel NAIE Emissions of greenhouse gases (particularly CO 2) per capita grouped per type of source
+Ensure that new To avoid developments in areas being at risk from Number of properties at risk from flooding developments avoid areas fluvial, sewer or groundwater flooding (for instance Proportion of runoff from new developments which are at risk from natural flood plains) while taking into account the which is directed into Sustainable Urban Drainage flooding and natural flood impacts of climate change Systems (SUDs) storage areas To ensure that developments, which are at risk from flooding or are likely to be at risk in future due to climate change, are sufficiently adapted To promote properly maintained sustainable urban drainage systems to reduce flood risk and run off in areas outside Source Protection Zones 1 (SPZ) Soil 4.
+Minimise development To safeguard high quality soils, such as agricultural Amount of high quality agricultural land of land with high quality land grades 1, 2 and 3a) from development degraded/lost to development soils and minimise the To limit contamination/degradation/loss of soils due Area/percentage of contaminated land degradation/loss of soils to development remediated due to new developments Number of development sites having a policy to safeguard soils Area of proposed new developments on greenfield sites Climatic Factors 5.
+Reduce the impacts of To minimise greenhouse gas emissions NAIE Emissions of greenhouse gases climate change, with a (particularly CO 2 ) for instance through more energy (particularly CO 2 ) per capita grouped per type of particular focus on efficient design and reducing the need to travel source

-1 Sustainable Urban Drainage Systems (SUDS) are management practices and physical structures designed to drain surface water in a more sustainable way than conventional systems.
+&lt;sup>5 Sustainable Urban Drainage Systems (SUDS) are management practices and physical structures designed to drain surface water in a more sustainable way than conventional systems.